 An employee overheard my sister and I talking about my plans to grow the seeds indoors first.
-We have a short growing season up here in the northeast, and I was hoping to get a head start.
+We have a short growing season up here in the northeastern part of the country, and I was hoping to get a head start.
 The employee warned me not to start growing the seeds until at least early April (planting season is May-June up here).

 Indoor Seed Starting Pictures

 It wasn’t long before my buds began to outgrow their egg carton homes.
 So, I poked a hole in the bottoms of each carton, added dirt to six new cartons, and layered them over each other to allow more room for the roots to grow.

 After five weeks, it appeared to be safe to plant outdoors.
 I spent several days creating a bed for my seedlings, trying to choose a location that got a lot of sun but was somewhat secluded.
 I planted on the side of my house just inside my backyard fence, hoping that it would keep out some of the animals but still allow enough light to help my plants grow (it turns out that deer can jump a four foot fence with little difficulty, even the young ones).

 I created a border from old bricks that had been laying in my backyard ever since I moved in.
 These made a nice, neat border.
 Once the flower bed was ready, I transplanted my seeds from the egg cartons to the ground.
 I used colorful plastic ties to keep track of where I had planted my seeds.
-Not only did this help decide where to water, but I also was able to figure out what was a weed and what was a plant.
+Not only did this help decide where to water, but I also was able to figure out what was a weed and what was an emerging plant.

 Some plants grew extraordinarily fast.
-I mixed banana peels in with my soil and dumped buckets of water laced with plant food at least once a week.
+I mixed banana peels in with my soil and dumped buckets of water mixed with plant food at least once a week.
 I think this contributed to their rapid growth.
 They were also getting several hours of sun each day in the location I had picked, and it was a rainy summer.
 My vegetables were doing well.

 By the fourth of July, I had the beginnings of watermelon and peppers growing.
 My cucumbers never did sprout up, and if they did, I mistook them for weeds and pulled them out.
 My green peppers did not do well either.
-I ended up buying a plant from Walmart when I found no signs of the green pepper plant anywhere.
+I ended up buying a green pepper plant from Walmart when I found no signs of the green pepper plant anywhere.

 By the second week of July, my pumpkin vines had outgrown their space.
 I had to expand my garden to give them more room to grow.
 So, I extended the border and tore up more of my yard, almost doubling the size of the bed.
 This gave the pumpkins more room to grow.
 At one point, they were wrapping themselves around my tomato plants, even climbing the metal poles reserved specifically for the tomatoes.

-In September, the sun shifted again, and my vegetable garden was getting less and less sunlight each day.
+In September, the sun shifted even more, and my vegetable garden was getting less and less sunlight each day.
 This did not slow the growth of my tomato or pepper plants.
 I got two more peppers out of my one store bought plant, and my tomatoes were still growing by the dozen.

 One plant that was no longer doing well, though, were my pumpkin vines.
 My most successful pumpkin year was when I planted them around my front wall where they got full sun.
-Seeing that they were no longer growing, I moved all of the vines through the fence and pointed them in the direction of the front yard to get them the sunlight they required.
+Seeing that they were no longer growing in the backyard, I moved all of the vines through the fence and pointed them in the direction of the front yard to get them the sunlight they required.

 When starting a vegetable garden, I don’t think it’s as important to know the tricks of gardening rather than understanding how the climate works in your area.
 You need to know the best time to start planting, the way the sun shifts throughout the season, how much rain your area typically receives, and what kinds of crops grow best in your climate.
 Everything else you'll learn as you go.